aptech/docs/docs/data-management/data-smoothing.rst

 * The :func:`movingave` procedure computes the moving average given a specified order of moving average.
 * The :func:`movingaveWgt` procedure computes the weighted moving average given a specified order and weights.
-* The :func:`movingaveExpWgtave` procedure computes  exponentially weighted moving average of a series given a specified order of moving average and a smoothing coefficient.
+* The :func:`movingaveExpWgt` procedure computes exponentially weighted moving average of a series given a specified order of moving average and a smoothing coefficient.

 Example: Smoothing a random walk series
 ++++++++++++++++++++++++++++++++++++++++++